grymm1990/BSCS-Capstone-Project/README.md

 The function for loading data from a CSV file has been modified to check for the existence of a Course ID prior to insertion into the BST.
 This ensures that no duplicate Course ID’s are inserted while allowing the individual addition of courses to occur before or after the bulk data insertion of this function.<br>
 Execution timers/tick counters added to the following functions:
 - Printing of full course list
-- Printing of individual courses
+- Printing of individual courses<br>
 **Course Validation**
 - **Optimization:** with these timers added, evaluation of the efficiency and execution time of the program and its various functions is possible.
 The bulk course list CSV file was augmented to a total of 100 courses, the functionality was executed and the results analyzed.
 This produced execution times at worst directly proportional to the data size, with the longest execution taking 0.1 seconds or 99 ticks when running the full Course Validation function.
 This function is recursive through the list of courses in the BST as well as performing a search through the BST for each prerequisite of each course, providing the highest amount of computational demand currently offered.
 Such results show promise; considering that the course list for a given institution is unlikely to exceed a few thousand, expected maximum search times of a few seconds is reasonable.
 - **Time Complexity:** All functions were produced with time complexities equal to or better than linear.
 Both functions that necessitated iteration through the entire list of courses are linear, while all others were logarithmic.
 The ValidateAllCourses() function is the exception, utilizing a logarithmic time inner function to search for the given prerequisites wrapped in a linear time function to fully iterate the course BST.